Types of equity release

 Getting advice

-The information in this article is provided for general guidance only and is not offering financial advice.
+The information in this article is for general guidance only.
+It's not offering financial advice.

-It’s very important to get professional advice when it comes to financial decisions relating to your home.
-Your property is a valuable asset, and probably forms a significant part of your estate – so any decisions about this should be carefully considered.
+It’s important to get professional advice for financial decisions relating to your home.
+Your property is a valuable asset, and probably forms a significant part of your estate.
+So any decisions about this should be carefully considered.

 When it comes to the different types of equity release, you'll have to discuss your options with a specialist financial adviser, a solicitor or both.
 These conversations will help you to decide which scheme, if any, is the right option for you.